mugli/libavrophonetic/README.md

 [Work in Progress]

-Go package providing classing (rule-based) and dictionary backed transliterator for [Avro Phonetic](https://en.wikipedia.org/wiki/Avro_Keyboard).
+Go module providing classic (rule-based) and dictionary backed transliterators for [Avro Phonetic](https://en.wikipedia.org/wiki/Avro_Keyboard).

 ## Optimizations

 This implementation is also the fastest dictionary based suggestion generator as far as I know.
 Primarily because this does not scan through the dictionary looking for regular-expression match and use a **Trie** instead.

-Comparing apples to oranges (because why not ¯\_(ツ)_/¯), this is **~100 times faster** than previous JavaScript and regular-expression based suggestion generator running in Node.js env.
+Comparing apples to oranges (because why not), this is **~100 times faster** than previous JavaScript and regular-expression based suggestion generator (tested in Node.js env).

 ## Demo

-This package is intended to be used as a library.
+This module is intended to be used as a library.

 However, for quickly checking the output there is a demo CLI.
 Run the following command: